Eddy Usage

 |

 - After calibration, click Save.
-Note that the save confirmation will only appear in the console!!!!
+Please note that the save confirmation will only be shown in the console!!!!

 klipper